Harold and Maude

 Story & Plot Summary: Harold and Maude

-Quick Plot Summary: Released in 1971, Harold and Maude is a Comedy, Drama, Romance film directed by Hal Ashby.
+Quick Plot Summary: Released in 1971, Harold and Maude is a Comedy, Drama, Romance film directed by Hal Ashby, written by Colin Higgins.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Ruth Gordon.
+It provides a scannable look at the movie's central conflict involving Ruth Gordon as Maude.

 - Character Arc: The protagonist, portrayed by Ruth Gordon, undergoes a meaningful transformation, with their journey feeling earned and emotionally resonant.
 Supporting characters are well-developed, each serving a purpose in the narrative.